-Wedding Veils Pros and Cons
+Wedding Veil Pros and Cons

 As a Brisbane wedding celebrant, I know that a veil is the piece of iconic wedding-wear that brides either love or hate.

 Everyone has seen fabulous photos of brides with the classic white wedding dress and the long flowing veil, but are veils appropriate or practical for Brisbane weddings?
+What are the wedding veil pros and cons to consider?

 The Good Points